 Art Palace of Georgia - Museum of Cultural History

 Museum is located in a 19th-century palace, built-in 1895 by the famous German architect Paul Stern and initially owned by the Duke Constantine Petrovich of Oldenburg.
 Palace was renovated several times, significantly in 2011.
-There is a garden around the palace.
+There is a small garden around the palace.

 Working hours: Every day 10:30 - 18:00 (last visitors no later than 17:00)

 To book private tour, please, contact travel adviser here